-- a The duration of temporary suspension is indicated to the Technical Official on duty by the Umpire who issues the yellow card. - b For the duration of each temporary suspension, the offending team plays with one fewer player. - c If a field player receives a yellow card, the Umpires stop the match (but not necessarily the time) to issue the card; if time has been stopped, the Umpires restart it immediately after issuing the card. - d If a goalkeeper or player with goalkeeping privileges receives a yellow card, the Umpires stop the time and re-start it immediately after that player has left the field of play. - e The offending player leaves the field immediately; if they interfere with play on their way to the designated suspension area the Umpire may further penalise the player in accordance with the Rules of Hockey. - f The temporary suspension commences when the player is seated in the designated area. - g Timing of the suspension is controlled by a Technical Official on duty. - h The offending player is permitted to resume play when the Technical Official on duty indicates that the period of suspension has been completed. - i If the offending player is a goalkeeper or player with goalkeeping privileges, the Technical Official on duty notifies the Umpires when the period of suspension has been completed; the Umpires stop the time at the next stoppage of play to enable that player to resume play.
+- a The duration of temporary suspension is indicated to the Technical Official on duty by the Umpire who issues the yellow card. - b For the duration of each temporary suspension, the offending team plays with one fewer player. - c If a field player receives a yellow card, the Umpires stop the match (but not necessarily the time) to issue the card; if time has been stopped, the Umpires restart it immediately after issuing the card. - d If a goalkeeper, the Umpires stop the time and re-start it immediately after that player has left the field of play. - e The offending player leaves the field immediately; if they interfere with play on their way to the designated suspension area the Umpire may further penalise the player in accordance with the Rules of Hockey. - f The temporary suspension commences when the player is seated in the designated area. - g Timing of the suspension is controlled by a Technical Official on duty. - h The offending player is permitted to resume play when the Technical Official on duty indicates that the period of suspension has been completed.

+i If the offending player is a goalkeeper, the Technical Official on duty notifies the Umpires when the period of suspension has been completed; the Umpires stop the time at the next stoppage of play to enable that player to resume play.